YuraVolk/Js-Library/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+You should describe, how to reproduce the bug.
+Something like:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error
+Or:
+1. Run '...'
+2. Scroll to '...'
+3. Click on '...'
+4. Error

 **Expected behavior**
 A clear and concise description of what you expected to happen.